scottmm374/Fun_with_numbers/primes/README.md

 - [ ] Refactor to class
 - [ ] write function with algorithm I created to find Prime columns
 - [ ] Write primes to csv instead of generating each time/ also incrementally create primes as they get larger
-- [ ] FUnction to calculate rows/range
+- [ ] Function to calculate rows/range
 - [ ] Try to optimize prime search

 ---